Short North Gala

 Celebrate and support the artistry, diversity, community, and spirit of the Short North Arts District in one deliciously unforgettable evening.

-Help us celebrate with one-of-a-kind cocktails, savory and sweet dishes by Short North Arts District chefs and confectioners and an inspired along three-course served meal prepared by chef Derrick Henry with Levy Restaurant at the the Greater Columbus Convention Center.
-The night will be rounded out with a silent auction, photo booth, an out-of-this-world stage show, surprise performances, and our annual ceremony honoring neighborhood partners that is anything but traditional.
+Help us celebrate with one-of-a-kind cocktails, savory and sweet bites by various Short North Arts District chefs and confectioners, and an inspired three-course served meal prepared by chef Bill Glover with Gallerie Bar & Bistro at the the Hilton Columbus Downtown.
+The night will be rounded out with a silent auction, photo booth, surprise performances, and our annual ceremony honoring neighborhood partners that is anything but traditional.

 JOIN US FOR THE PRIVATE RECEPTION

 Gala-goers can make the most of the evening by attending the exclusive Private Reception from 5:30-6:30pm located in the Gallerie Bar & Bistro, including complimentary drinks, the chance to mingle with some of the Short North’s finest personalities, and the sounds of Short North entertainers.
 Private Reception tickets can be purchased individually or as a table of 10 through the High Street Table Sponsorship.
 Private Reception tickets are limited, and are reserved on a first come, first served basis.

 Tickets to the Short North Gala are ON SALE NOW.
 PRE-SALE PRICING ENDS APRIL 12.